spdk/spdk/examples/nvme/fio_plugin/README.md

 Currently the SPDK fio plugin is limited to thread usage model, so fio jobs must also specify thread=1 when using the SPDK fio plugin.

+fio also currently has a race condition on shutdown if dynamically loading the ioengine by specifying the engine's full path via the ioengine parameter - LD_PRELOAD is recommended to avoid this race condition.

 When testing random workloads, it is recommended to set norandommap=1.  fio's random map processing consumes extra CPU cycles which will degrade performance over time with